-Indians beat Rangers 9-6, keep alive hopes of .500 finish
+Indians beat Rangers 9-6 to clinch second in A.L.
+Central

 SHORT HOPS

-Bryan Shaw’s scoreless eighth inning was his 457th relief appearance in six seasons with Cleveland to set the franchise record, breaking a tie with Cody Allen. … The Rangers’ 12-15 September record was their best monthly mark this season. … Cleveland placed INF Owen Miller placed on the bereavement/family medical emergency list and recalled RHP James Karinchak from Triple-A Columbus.
+Kiner-Falefa is hitting .352 in his last 22 games … The Rangers’ 12-15 September record was their best monthly mark this season. … Cleveland placed INF Owen Miller placed on the bereavement/family medical emergency list and recalled RHP James Karinchak from Triple-A Columbus.
 Karinchak, making his first Indians appearance since Aug.
 27, pitched a perfect seventh inning with one strikeout.

 UP NEXT